BlankCanvasStudio/lwt/README.md

 The hard coded values are listed here:

 1) The dpdk interface (ie eth1) needs to be explicitly set in config-test

+2) If you're using iperf3, the IP address of the servers need to be explicitly set in config-test

 2) Values that need to be hard coded in recorder.cpp (or any other click router you deploy):